4 Microscale: the contractile unit

 Figure 4.1: Schematic unidimensional representation of a contractile unit.
 Adapted from (Chaintron, Caruel, and Kimmig 2023)

-The representative structure of the contractile apparatus above the single molecular motor is the contractile unit, a bundle of ~300 myosin motors protruding from the same myosin half-thick filament and interacting with six surrounding actin thin filaments forming a hexagon if observed in the transverse direction, see Figure 1.2 and Figure 5.2.
+The representative structure of the contractile apparatus above the single molecular motor is the contractile unit, a bundle of ~300 myosin motors protruding from the same myosin half-thick filament and interacting with six surrounding actin thin filaments.
+In the cross-section, each thick filament is at the center of an hexagon formed by the surrounding thin filaments, see Figure 1.2.
 Even though the strcuture of the contractile is three-dimensional, it is usually represented as a 1D chain of motors interacting with a single actin filament like in Figure 4.1.
-Within the sarcomeres, the contractile units are linked by structural proteins whose role will be presented in Chapter 5.
+Within the sarcomeres, the contractile units are linked by cytoskeletal proteins whose role will be presented in Chapter 5.

 Since the molecular motors are connected to a set of common backbones, they necessarily interact.
-Therefore, a change of state of one element can change the position of the backbone, and can therefore affect the state other elements at short range or long range.
+Therefore, a change of state of one element can change the position of the backbone, which can affect the state other elements at short range or long range.
 Studying the mechanisms of these interactions and their effects on the mechanical ouput of the contractile unit is the topic of this Chapter.
+One important question raised is to what extend finite size effect affect the response of the contractile unit.
+This question is intimately linked to the potential limitation of the usual mean-field approach mentioned in Section 3.4.4 and Section 3.7.1.

 The main problem with this intermediate scale is the lack of specific experimental data since classical experimental setups usually involve more macroscopic samples or single molecules.
 To study the specifics of the contractile unit behavior, one has to resolve to artificial reconstruction.

 Previous works on similar systems, reported interesting dynamical regimes with various spontaneous oscillations motifs, see in particular the work of Plaçais et al. (2009); Walcott, Warshaw, and Debold (2012), Kalganov et al. (2013), and Kaya et al. (2017).
 It should be mentioned, however, that these observations result from a non-physiological loading setup since the alignment between the actin filament and the array of motors cannot be maintained upon the detachment or motors.
-In such condition, the detachment of the first motors, generate a cascade of detachment resulting in swift force decay giving and overall sawtooth oscillatory pattern.
+In such condition, the detachment of the first motors, generate a cascade of detachments resulting in swift force decay giving and overall sawtooth oscillatory pattern.
 This behavior is not observed in the nanomachine developed by the PhysioLab, since the motors are kept close to the actin filament.
-With this setup, the systems can generate an isometric tension.
+With this setup, the systems can generate an isometric tension, i.e. a steady force, with a minimum of 8 to 10 motors.

 Such artificial contractile unit represents a unique tool for understanding the most basic principles of muscle physiology, with full control on the nature of the proteins involved, their number, and their chemical environment etc. It could be used for instance to test the effect of drugs or mutations on the basic mechanical output of this minimal system, which represents a major asset for the development of new drugs.